Greece › Mykonos › Hotels › Mykonos Town

 Semeli Hotel – Luxury

-Stylish boutique hotel with 2 pools (1 heated, 1 cool), 2 outstanding restaurants, and an indulgent spa.
-Rooms and suites offer luxury amenities, many with private jacuzzis; their 2- and 3-bedroom suites are the best family-friendly suites in Mykonos Town.
+Stylish boutique hotel with 2 pools (1 heated), 2 outstanding restaurants, and a spa.
+Rooms and suites offer luxury amenities, many with private jacuzzis.
+Their 2- and 3-bedroom suites are arguably the best family-friendly suites in Mykonos Town.
+Located in a quieter corner of town but just steps from the action.
 (Hotel phone: +30 22890 27466)

 Belvedere Hotel Mykonos – Luxury